Exams in Online Courses

 Finding a Qualified Proctor

 Students are responsible for finding a qualified proctor to administer each exam.
 The proctor must be a teacher, professor, librarian, or administrator in a nearby secondary school, college, university, or testing center.
-Tutoring and test preparation centers such as Sylvan Learning Centers, Huntington Learning Centers, and the Consortium of College Testing Centers, are also acceptable.
+Local libraries offering proctoring services are acceptable test sites; as well as tutoring and test preparation centers such as Sylvan Learning Centers, Huntington Learning Centers, and the Consortium of College Testing Centers.
 Proctors cannot be family members, friends, acquaintances, or co-workers.

 For assistance finding a proctor, students can contact a guidance counselor, an academic advisor, the Dean of Students, or registrar’s office at a nearby college, university, or high school.

-Proctors must have an institutional email address, reliable access to the internet, the ability to download and print PDF documents, and access to a fax machine or scanner (to return completed exam materials to the the Extension School).
+Proctors must have an institutional email address appear in the staff directory and must be able to provide proof of affiliation with the testing center.
+In addition, proctors must have reliable access to the internet, the ability to download and print PDF documents, and access to a fax machine or scanner (to return completed exam materials to the the Extension School).
 Proctors may charge fees for their services.
 Any fees incurred are the student’s responsibility.

 Students must submit a proctor request via Online Services at least 5-7 days before each on-campus exam.

 Submitting the Proctored Exam Request

 Proctor exam requests are not accepted via phone or email.
 To submit proctor information, students should log-in to Online Services with their HarvardKey.
 Once logged in they should select “Distance Education,” then “Distance Education Exam Proctor Information.”
 Students will be directed to a page where they can submit proctor requests for individual exams.
 The 24-hour testing window for each exam will be listed.
 Students should be aware that submitting false and / or inaccurate proctor information may result in referral to the Administrative Board for review.